-When you have been injured on the job and require medical care, you are eligible for mileage reimbursement under Georgia workers’ compensation laws for your care-related transportation expenses.
-Your employer’s insurer should reimburse you for expenses such as your fuel for trips to your authorized doctor, IME provider, hospital, and specialist referrals including physical therapy.
+When you have been injured on the job and require medical care, you are eligible for mileage reimbursement under Georgia workers’ compensation laws.
+This should help you pay for your care-related transportation expenses.
+Your employer’s insurer should reimburse you for expenses such as your fuel for trips to your authorized doctor, Independent Medical Exams (IME) provider, hospital, and specialist referrals, including physical therapy.

 Reimbursement for Travel Expenses